This post is also available in: Français

 In the case of the marriages, the parish in which the marriage was recorded is mentioned in the form, which allows us to trace the parish record rather easily.

-As an example, we will use the marriage form of Florent Beaudoin and Madeleine Lafond, which we have found using the Marriages 1926-1997 database.
+As an example, we will use the marriage form of Florent Beaudoin and Madeleine Lafond, which we have found in the Marriages 1926-1997 collection on the LAFRANCE.

 The first step is to make sure the marriage falls within the date range covered by the Drouin Collection Records.
 Since this marriage was celebrated on the 23rd of February 1935, and so before 1941, we should be able to find the church record associated to it.
 The form indicates that the parish is “Montréal – N-D-du-Rosaire”.